-The auditors examine the TSP with regard to conformity with the ETSI requirements that are relevant for the trust service.
+The auditors examine the TSP with regard to conformity with the eIDAS requirements relevant for the qualified trust service, taking account of the requirements in the ETSI standards specified above.
 The audit establishes whether the organizational and technical measures of the TSP meet the requirements.